Apply for a Grant

 *Please Note: FRIDA recognizes the value of general support and encourages groups to prioritize resources according to their own needs.
 For example some groups may consider using FRIDA funds to cover staff, administration, or organizational costs while others may use funds to support establishing infrastructure or project related costs.

-As part of our commitment to movement building FRIDA engages young feminist activists in the grant decision-making process.
-We view this as a collective decision-making process.
-Applicants who meet FRIDA’s criteria are expected to vote for their top proposal choices and give comments on their selections (groups may not vote for their own proposals).
-In voting, we ask that groups keep in mind what they think is important for the promotion and defense of the rights of young women in their region and globally.
+Applicants that meet FRIDA’s criteria must vote for their top proposal choices in their region and give comments on their selections (groups may not vote for their own proposals).
+Applicants vote anonymously, based on the summary of each application from their region.
+In voting, we ask that groups keep in mind what they think is important for the promotion and defense of the rights of young women in their region.
 After voting the results are tallied and grantees are selected.

 Expectations of Successful Groups: